AbhiDatabricks/databricks-uc-quickstart/azure/README.md

 ```

-Note: Azure and Databricks creds can be injected as environment variables if required.
+Note: Azure and Databricks credentials can be injected as environment variables if required.
 Approach adopted here is for ease of switching environments while testing.

 ## 2. **Provide expected catalog names as input**